 - Claims involving mental health conditions.

-9. When should I contact an attorney about filing my Great-West disability claim?
+9. When should I contact an attorney about filing my Great-West/Protective disability claim?

 Dentists who are considering filing a claim for disability insurance benefits should meet with a disability attorney well-before submitting a claim.